p0sel0k/evolved.lua/README.md

 `evolved.lua` is licensed under the [MIT License][license].
 For more details, see the [LICENSE.md](./LICENSE.md) file in the repository.

 # Changelog

+## vX.X.X-dev

+- Systems can be queries themselves

 ## v1.0.0